-Faxed proposals will not be accepted.
-Oral proposals will not be accepted.
+Faxed and oral proposals will not be accepted and will be deemed non-responsive and rejected.

 SEC.
 1.08 PROPOSAL CONTENTS

 The following information must be included in all proposals.

 (a) AUTHORIZED SIGNATURE

 All proposals must be signed by an individual authorized to bind the offeror to the provisions of the RFP.
 Proposals must remain open and valid for at least 90-days from the date set as the deadline for receipt of proposals.